eklips-engine/eklips/README.md

 # Requirements
 All of the libraries required to run Eklips are in [here](https://github.com/ZeeAyZ/Eklips/blob/main/requirements.txt).
 I use Python 3.13.11 because i cannot be bothered to compile PyAudio.
 <br>
-You need atleast a system running Windows 7/Mac OS X 10.3 or later and OpenGL with a version of 3.3 or higher.
+You need atleast a system running Windows 7 or later and OpenGL with a version of 3.3 or higher (according to Pyglet's specs).